devvratmiglani/InstantFTP_PY/README.md

 It is now installed in editable mode using the '-e' parameter, using this you can change the the credentials in `InstantFTP_PY\ftpy\__init__.py`

 ## Usage
+Run in temrinal as:
 ```sh
 ftpy
 ```
+It will share the current folder of the session on your local network